academe/OmniPay-Payone/README.md

 $response->redirect();
 ~~~

-For the `POST` redirectMethod, again, you can just let OmnoPay do the redirect,
+For the `POST` redirectMethod, again, you can just let OmniPay do the redirect,
 but you will probably want to build your own form and `target` it at an iframe
 in the page.
 The two things you need to build the form is the target URL, and the form items.
 The form items are supplied as name/value pairs.